 For example, if you were selling a pair of shoes that are “excellent quality,” say something like, “breathable material that keeps your feet dry all day.”
 It’s better to expand on what makes your product excellent than to say it’s great.

-By focusing on the unique aspects of your product, you’ll get more people to buy.
+If you learn how to write product descriptions that focus on unique aspects of your products, you’ll get more people to buy them.

 5. Make your product description easily scannable

 When you’re busy writing your creative product description, you can’t forget to make it readable for your audience.
 Not everyone will take the time to read paragraphs of information about your product.
 You must make your description easy to scan and read.